kubastu/project/README.md

 <br/>

 ## Conflict Resolution
-Winner of bast of 2 out of 3 winner of virtual Rock paper scissor decision
+Winner is 2 out of 3 of virtual rock paper scissor decision

 <br/>